 - Julia Lamaison – British Film Institute

-- Professor Andrew Prescott – University of Glasgow
+- Professor Andrew Prescott (chair) – University of Glasgow

 - Professor Philip Schlesinger – University of Glasgow